Overview of Backup center

 Backup Center provides a single unified management experience in Azure for enterprises to govern, monitor, operate, and analyze backups at scale.
 As such, it's consistent with Azure’s native management experiences.

-- Connected experiences – Backup Center provides native integrations to existing Azure services that enable management at scale.
-For example, Backup Center uses the Azure Policy experience to help you govern your backups.
+- Connected experiences – Backup center provides native integrations to existing Azure services that enable management at scale.
+For example, Backup center uses the Azure Policy experience to help you govern your backups.
 It also leverages Azure workbooks and Azure Monitor Logs to help you view detailed reports on backups.
-So you don't need to learn any new principles to use the varied features that Backup Center offers.
+So you don't need to learn any new principles to use the varied features that Backup center offers.
+You can also discover community resources from the Backup center.

-- Backup Center is currently supported for Azure VM backup and Azure Database for PostgreSQL Server backup.
+- Backup center is currently supported for Azure VM backup, SQL in Azure VM backup, SAP HANA in Azure VM backup, Azure Files backup, Azure Blobs backup, Azure Managed Disks backup, and Azure Database for PostgreSQL Server backup.

 - Refer to the support matrix for a detailed list of supported and unsupported scenarios.

-To get started with using Backup Center, search for Backup Center in the Azure portal and navigate to the Backup Center (Preview) dashboard.
+To get started with using Backup center, search for Backup center in the Azure portal and navigate to the Backup center dashboard.

 The first screen that you see is the Overview.
 It contains two tiles – Jobs and Backup instances.